sebreh/SquarePants/README.md

 # SquarePants

 ## Introduction
 SquarePants is yet another library to do layout on iOS.
+The goal of SquarePants is to make it easy to create more complex layouts and transitions using it.
 It is different than most others in a few ways:

 - It calculates resulting layout values lazily.
 - It decouples layout from the view itself, until the moment where the layout is applied.